JRPerezJr/Serverless-Pokemon-App/README.md

 # Serverless-Pokemon-App
-# My first Serverless Pokemon App built with the Serverless framework and MySQL.
+# My first Serverless Pokemon RESTful API built with the Serverless framework and MySQL.